Solo Mining vs Pool Mining — Which Is More Profitable?

 Daily payoutNone (block-event-based)Yes (auto or threshold-based)

-Custody of fundsYou alwaysPool until threshold
+Custody of fundsYou, alwaysPool, until threshold

 Pool failure riskOperational only (stratum can fail, retry)Custodial (lost balance possible)

-Withdrawal feesNone (direct coinbase)Often, for under-threshold
+Withdrawal feesNone (direct coinbase)Often, for under-threshold balances

 Statistics dashboardYes (per-miner, per-block)Yes (typically richer per-share)